m2osw/eventdispatcher/cppprocess/README.md

 ## Example

+Note: We actually have a full implementation to run dot to generate an SVG
+      in memory and then display it in a QSvgWidget in snapbuilder.
+The code is found in the snapbuilder and project classes.
+It uses memory streaming of the `.dot` file to the dot tool, then capture the output, again just streaming, to a memory buffer of the resulting XML.
+Finally it passes that to the QSvgWidget for display.

 To use the `process` class you can use your own pipes, in which case you are responsible for reading and writing data from/to the process.
 If you are not otherwise using the `ed::communicator`, you may also want to use